Once you have been accepted as an exchange student to Turku UAS, you can start preparing your study-abroad period.

 Orientations are held at the start of the semester.
 All the orientation days are mandatory for new exchange students.
-During the orientation you will receive all the necessary information regarding your studies at TUAS as well as some useful tips for your exchange life in Turku.
+During the orientation you will receive all the necessary information regarding your studies at Turku UAS as well as some useful tips for your exchange life in Turku or Salo.

-General orientation is held by the International Student Services.
-The general orientation includes presentations of the practical matters (accommodation, starting package, online systems) as well as student organizations and about the Finnish culture.
-The general orientation is held right after the faculty orientations and before the courses start.
+General orientation is held by the International Student Services and is aimed for all the Turku UAS incoming exchange students.
+The general orientation includes presentations and information of the practical matters (accommodation, starting package, online systems) as well as student organizations and about the Finnish culture.

 See the orientation dates on the right.

-Student tutors are Finnish students who are interested in meeting people from different cultures.
+Student tutors are Turku UAS degree students who are interested in meeting people from different cultures.

 Your student tutor will meet you when you arrive and help you with practical matters at the beginning of your stay in Finland.
 She/he will contact you by email before your arrival; please remeber to also check your junk e-mail folder as sometimes messages can be automatically directed there.
 Please respond to your tutor as soon as possible and always keep her/him informed on your situation.
 If you for some reason do not hear from your tutor, please contact the International Student Services (exchange.students[a]turkuamk.fi).

-Your student tutor will also keep you informed about any free time activities with other Finnish and international students.
+Your student tutor will also keep you informed about any free time activities with other Turku UAS students.

 Please note that your student tutor is most likely to be able to help you with your arrival if you arrive during weekdays between 8.00-22.00.